eashanchawla1411/Eashan-s-Portfolio/dataviz3.md

 **Upper primary schools** are schools with kids of ages 11 and 12, whereas **Primary schools** have kids with ages between 6 and 10.

+### Testing the solution

+I got feedback from 2 people on my wireframe/sketch, each of which made me realize different things that I could improve with my visual:
+1. User 1 indicated that it would be more useful in terms of understanding to place the textbox (originally present in the middle of the dashboard / sketch) to the top, making it one of the first things we see.
+2. Users 1 and 2 indicated that it was really difficult to understand what the 2 statewise visuals were depicting and they indicated that they would definitely change the type of visual and use something else like something similar to a bee swarm / heat map plot.
+3. User 2 also indicated that it would be helpful to see what grades exactly made up the primary and upper primary schools.

+Answers to other questions that I asked:
+- Both users were able to identify that the plot was aimed towards the general public and policy makers looking to identify states where improvements could be made to the schooling.
+- Both users were able to understand the meaning of the visuals and the interpretation being derived from them.
+- User 2 thought that it might be interesting if we could show data on where the kids were coming from i.e. from rural or urban areas.
+That might help the viewers better understand the reasons behind dropout rates.
+Unfortunately, the dataset available did not have that information.

+Based on the feedback provided by the 2 users, I moved on to change my visual accordingly.